MuhammedBurakGormus/MuhammedBurakGormus/README.md

 - [**NYTimes CrossWord Puzzle Solver by implementing AI**](https://github.com/MuhammedBurakGormus/NYTimes-CrossWord-Puzzle-Solver)
 - [**HWs including search algorithms**](https://github.com/MuhammedBurakGormus/Artificial-Intelligence-CS461---Homeworks)

 ---

-🌱 I’m taking the "Introduction to Computational Thinking and Data Science" given by MITX and I am very excited about it !
-I am planning to share [**my notes**](https://github.com/MuhammedBurakGormus/Intro_to_Computational_Thinking_and_Data_Science) as I watch the course videos.

----

 I am also delighted to share I have completed \